ctrager/budoco/README.md

 ## Corey's Roadmap/TODO for winter 2020/2021:

-* user settings - allow user to reset own email, username, plus some other settings check that username/email isn't taken.

 * finish admin stuff as is.

 * make installation nicer - be prompted to init "active" file, create db, run sql.